-Explaining how court works to your kids is important if you'll be going through mediation or heading to court to resolve your issues concerning divorce or custody issues.
+Talking about how court works with your children is important if you'll be going through mediation or heading to court to resolve your issues concerning divorce or custody issues.
 Even if you want to shield them from these sorts of things, kids are amazingly perceptive to what is going on in their parent's lives.
 Instead of letting them worry in silence, you can use the tips below to help explain what is going on.

 Explaining the divorce to your child was a difficult step and one that most likely took a lot of thought and energy on your part because you wanted to be sure to present it in the right way.
 Whether you are headed to mediation or court for your divorce, or you are heading back to resolve ongoing custody issues, it's important to take the time to explain the court process to your child in a way that will make sense and ease his worries.